 How can you test human psychology?

 Hundreds of psychological studies have been conducted by scientists across the world.
-The study of human psychology involves the study of the behavioral aspects of people.
+The study of human psychology involves the study of the behavioural aspects of people.

 Following are some of the factors evaluated in the psychometric tests conducted by organizations during the selection or recruitment process: